2023 New Brunsnwick Income Tax Calculator

 ii.
 Income Brackets

-Every Income bracket corresponds to a tax rate.
-As your income increases, it moves into higher tax brackets, reflecting the progressive nature of the tax system.
-For instance, if you earn 50,000 CAD annually, part of your income falls into the first bracket and a part into the second.
+Every income bracket has its tax rate.
+As your income goes up, it moves into higher tax brackets.
+This shows how the tax system works in a progressive way.
+For example, if you earn 50,000 CAD each year, some of your income is in the first bracket and some is in the second.

 iii.
 Tax Credits and Deductions